 The bald fade is a masculine and sleek look that can be stylish on men of all ages.
 It adds a smart appearance and can be paired with a wide range of cuts; you can opt for a low bald fade for a subtle, understated look or a high bald fade for contrast.

-A blowout is a type of men’s haircut that is designed to appear wind-blown and a little wild.
-The look is characterised by a full-volume top, which is styled tall, and short or faded sides.
+A blowout is a type of men’s haircut designed to appear wind-blown and a little wild.
+The look is characterized by a full-volume top, which is styled tall, and short or faded sides.

 A buzz cut is a simple and short haircut for gents.
-It is identifiable by its length, which is clipped very close to the head with electric clippers.
-Thanks to its ultra-short length, buzz cuts are a very easy style to wear and maintain.
-They require no styling and just need a quick trim when the length starts to grow out.
+It is identifiable by its length, clipped very close to the head with electric clippers.
+Thanks to its ultra-short length, buzz cuts are an effortless hairstyle to wear and maintain; it requires no styling and needs a quick trim when the length starts to grow out.

 A crew cut is a type of men’s haircut where the upright hair on the top of the head is cut short.
 Additionally, the sides are cut or tapered exceptionally short to create a neat and tidy appearance.